-- 1. Press GROUP + the pad 9-16 of the Group from which you want to select a Pattern. - 2.
-Press PATTERN.
+- 1. Press the desired Group button A-H to select the Group from which you want to select a Pattern. - 2.
+Press and hold PATTERN.

-Your pads give you an overview of the available Patterns.
+Both your pads and the right display give you an overview of the available Patterns.
 Dim lit pads indicate the available Patterns.
 If a Pattern already exists in the selected Scene for that Group, the referenced Pattern is highlighted and its pad is fully lit.

-- ▶ Press the desired pad to select the Pattern you want to use in that Scene. - → If you have pressed a dim lit pad, a Pattern is inserted into the selected Scene.
+- ▶ While you are holding PATTERN, if necessary, press Button 7 or 8 to select the desired Pattern bank, then press the desired pad (or press the Page buttons) to select the Pattern you want to use in that Scene. - → If you have pressed a dim lit pad, a Pattern is inserted into the selected Scene.
 If you have pressed an unlit pad, a new empty Pattern is automatically created in the selected Scene.
 In both cases, any Pattern previously existing for that Group in the Scene will be replaced.